suren-rathnayake/deepgmm/README.md

 # Installation

-Can be installed directly using the devtools package.
+Can be installed directly from CRAN or from GitHub.

 ```
+# CRAN
+install.packages("deepgmm")

+# GitHub
 library(devtools)
 install_github("suren-rathnayake/deepgmm")
 ```